 HELD13X is "yes" if the person reported having insurance coverage from the employer or union at the current main job, if coverage provides hospital/physician or Medigap benefits (as long as the person is not self-employed with no employees), and if the person is a policyholder.
 HELD13X is also "yes" if the person's current main job is with the armed forces.
+HELD13X is "no" if the person either reported that insurance is not obtained through the current main job or reported new insurance and then disavowed it by indicating that it does not include hospital/physician or Medigap benefits.

-HELD13X is "no" if the person either reported that insurance is not obtained through the current main job or reported insurance and then disavowed it.
-To disavow insurance is to initially report it but then to deny that it is provided later in the interview, or to confirm it but indicate that it does not include hospital/physician or Medigap benefits or the person is not a policyholder.
 As noted above, this does not apply to self-employed persons with no employees (where HELD13X is always "Inapplicable") and those with a current main job in the armed forces (where HELD13X is always "yes").

 OFFER13X is always coded as "yes" if HELD13X is "yes."
-In addition, except for certain self-employed persons with OFFER13X set to "Inapplicable" (see above), OFFER13X is coded as "yes" if insurance was offered through the employer or union at the job.
+In addition, except for certain selfemployed persons with OFFER13X set to "Inapplicable" (see above), OFFER13X is coded as "yes" if insurance was offered through the employer or union at the job.
 OFFER13X is "no" when HELD13X equals "no" and insurance was not offered by the employer or union at the job.

-As indicated above, information collected in the health insurance section of the interview was considered in the construction of HELD13X and OFFER13X.
-For example, several persons indicated in the employment section of the interview that they held health insurance through a current main job and then denied this coverage later in the health insurance section.
-Such people were coded as "no" for HELD13X.
-Due to questionnaire skip patterns, the value for HELD13X was considered in constructing the OFFER13X variable.
-For example, before Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5, if a person responded that health insurance was held from a current main job, they were skipped past the question relating to whether health insurance was offered at that job.
+As of Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5, CAPI data were edited when a person disavows initially reported insurance.
+Newly reported insurance is disavowed when insurance was reported but then denied that it is provided later in the interview or if it was indicated that the person is not the policyholder of that coverage.
+Information collected in the health insurance section of the interview was then used during disavowal editing to edit both HELD13X and OFFER13X.
+Before Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5, if a person responded that health insurance was held from a current main job, they were skipped past the question relating to whether health insurance was offered at that job.
 If the person later disavowed this insurance in the health insurance section of the questionnaire, we would not be able to ascertain whether they were offered a policy in the past.
-These individuals were coded as -9 for OFFER13X.
+These individuals were coded as "no" for HELD13X and "not ascertained" for OFFER13X.

-Beginning Panel 23 Round 1/Panel 22 Round 3/Panel 21 Round 5, where newly reported employment insurance is disavowed in the Health Insurance section, follow-up questions are asked regarding whether insurance is offered (to person or to other employees) and whether more than one plan is available.
-This information is used in a new edit process whereby responses in the Health Insurance section are transferred into the Employment or Review of Jobs sections.
+Beginning Panel 23 Round 1/Panel 22 Round 3/Panel 21 Round 5, where newly reported employment insurance is disavowed in the Health Insurance section, for the two reasons noted above, follow-up questions are asked in the Health Insurance section regarding whether insurance is offered (to person or to other employees) and whether more than one plan is available.
+This information is used to edit OFFER13X such that responses in the Health Insurance section are transferred into the Employment or Review of Jobs sections.
 Consequently, more information is now available on OFFER13X.

-It should also be noted that, due to a processing error on reviewed jobs in Panel 22 Round 3, data users may see an increase in values of -9 "Not Ascertained" in this round on several insurance-related variables including HELD13X and OFFER13X.
+It should also be noted that, due to a processing error on reviewed jobs in Panel 23 Round 3, data users may see an increase in values of -15 "Cannot Be Computed" in this round on several insurance-related variables including HELD13X and OFFER13X.